supercharge/map/README.md

 ## Usage
-Using `@supercharge/maps` is pretty straightforward
+Using `@supercharge/maps` is pretty straightforward.
+Import the `@supercharge/maps` package and use it the same way you would use JavaScript’s `Map` class.
+On top, use the extra methods provided by the package:

 ```js
 const Map = require('@supercharge/maps')